simoncozens/youseedee/README.md

      'Script': 'Thaana'}

 On first run, it will download the database files for you from unicode.org.
-These are stored in `.youseedee` in your home directory.
+These are stored in your operating system's user cache directory (determined by [`platformdirs`](https://pypi.org/project/platformdirs/)) in a folder called `youseedee`.
 These are also updated if new data is available from unicode.org

 You may also use it as a command line utility: